-On the other hand, for the high density of 0.963g/cm in RunB1 and also 0.941g/cm in Run B2 for the increased pressures, the kinetic energy remained stable and the small microwave heating was obseved.
-The kinetic energy of the medium density 0.930g/cm in Run B3 seemed stable without microwaves, but it increased nonlinearly with the microwave irradiation.
-The stable and unstable boundary at the temperature 273 K without microwave appeared to be around 0.930g/cm, which was pointed to the pressure 2.3 MPa and temperature 273 K.
+On the other hand, for the high density of 0.963g/cm^3 in RunB1 and also 0.941g/cm^3 in Run B2 for the increased pressures, the kinetic energy remained stable and the small microwave heating was obseved.
+The kinetic energy of the medium density 0.930g/cm^3 in Run B3 seemed stable without microwaves, but it increased nonlinearly with the microwave irradiation.
+The stable and unstable boundary at the temperature 273 K without microwave appeared to be around 0.930g/cm^3 , which was pointed to the pressure 2.3 MPa and temperature 273 K.

-The microwave heating of methane hydrate on the temperature 193 K and the pressure 1 atm was argued before the transition was reached.
+The microwave heating of methane hydrate on the temperature 193 K and the pressure 1 atm was argued before the transition was reached in Run C1.